Meditation: What It Is, Benefits, and How to Get Started

 One minute counts

 The most important meditation is the one that actually happens.
 Ten minutes is better than five, but sometimes there just isn’t time.
 You don’t even need a full minute.
 Allow everything to be as it is and give your full attention to the present moment.
-Done — you’ve meditated today.
+That’s meditation!

 Include others in your intention